 The design, permitting, procurement, construction and operation of the groundwater extraction and treatment systems are relatively conventional but must be designed for the groundwater quality in the former production area of the BCP Site.
 The process is not difficult, but additional pilot-scale testing of water from the remaining target areas, including around the solidified areas and the consolidation area, of the BCP Site will have to be collected and treated through the Groundwater IRM to confirm the required process options for full-scale implementation.
-Permitting a facility like this will require implementation of two stages; permitting to the Town of Tonawanda followed by the application and granting of a SPDES permit equivalence for the long-term treatment plant.
+Permitting a facility like this will require implementation of two stages; permitting to the Town of Tonawanda permitting to the Town of Tonawanda for an Industrial Waste Discharge followed by the granting of a SPDES permit equivalence by NYSDEC. for the long-term treatment plant.